 The SCAP Security Guide is not just one security policy, but a whole number of them.
 For each platform, there are several profiles which provide security policies implemented according to security baselines.
-You can view the guide by clicking the respective platform.
+You can view the guide by clicking the respective link.

 These guides to secure configuration of following platforms with following profiles are currently available in upstream: